We’ve put this guide together to identify what might be some of the biggest or most common problems dog owners might face.

 Some general problems that may come up during a dog’s life might be:

-- Annoying or destructive behavioral issues like barking, whining, scratching, destroying property, digging, and so on
+Annoying or destructive behavioral issues like barking, whining, scratching, destroying property (chewing and tearing things up), digging, and so on

 TheDailyShep.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.